 You should also outline the process and requirements that apply in the event that you must cancel the contract.

 Unless you have a legal background, don’t try to write your own contracts.
 There are nuances to writing a legally binding contract that provides adequate protection.

 If the worst-case scenario happens and you find yourself in a legal dispute, you’ll want a contract that holds water.
 It’s recommended to have a lawyer write or review your contract template to ensure it fully protects you and is legally binding.
-The best places to look for legal contracts for photographers are TheLawTog®. photography contracts or Legal Paige photography contracts.
+The best place to look for legal contracts for photographers is TheLawTog®. photography contracts.